 Your member profile lets you share information about yourself with others in the Ancestry Community.
 Although profiles are public by default, you can control what information you want other users to see.

 By default your profile will always display:

-· When you last updated your profile and logged in
+- When you last logged in.

 Member Connect Activity

 Our Member Connect service helps you discover other users who are researching the same family lines.
 When you connect with other users, they can see these research activities:

 - Things you publicly add or post to the site.
 This includes information on deceased individuals in your public member tree, message board postings, or other publicly posted content.